 The attention to detail is astounding.
 Sleek materials such as dark hardwood terracing, marble and granite highlight the unique design statements introduced throughout the property: plate glass vanities and shower screens with pebble and bamboo inclusions, iridescent beaded bathtubs and glass stairways.

-Villa Yin's five Thai-style pavilions - the entrance, guest, outdoor, main and master pavilions - are all connected by footpaths, but secluded by design.
+Villa in Phuket five Thai-style pavilions - the entrance, guest, outdoor, main and master pavilions - are all connected by footpaths, but secluded by design.
 The estate also features a private stairwell from the cliff-edge pool to a natural, shallow swimming enclave in the sea below.

 If Phuket is the place to be, this is the place to be in Phuket!